fiverbeyond/In-Otter-Words/_posts/2025-7-1-the-gumballs-of-catastrophe.md

 #### 1. Including secondary effects (like remittances) vastly multiplies the positive effects of immigration.

+The most important flaw in Mr. Beck's analogy is that it ignores the secondary effects of immigration, most importantly 'remittances'.
+Remittances are the payments sent by foreign workers in the U.S. back to families that have remained behind in foreign countries.
+Around 100 million people in the world rely chiefly on remittances from the U.S. as their source of income [cite this].
+If the U.S. loosened it's restrictions, it seems likely that

 #### 2. NumbersUSA ignores illegal immigration.

 #### 3. Why not allow... more immigration?